-Basis of Presentation
+Basis of Presentation and Principles of Consolidation

-The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP).
+The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP).
 Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standards Codification (ASC) and Accounting Standards Update (ASU) of the Financial Accounting Standards Board (FASB).